calcom/cal.com/packages/embeds/embed-core/README.md

 ## Upcoming Improvements

 - Unsupported Browsers and versions.
 Documenting them and gracefully handling that.

+- Accessibility and UI/UX Issues
+  - Loader on ModalBox/popup
+  - If website owner links the booking page directly for an event, should the user be able to go to events-listing page using back button ?

+- Bundling Related
   - Minify CSS in embed.js

-- Loader on ModalBox/popup
+- Debuggability
   - Send log messages from iframe to parent so that all logs can exist in a single queue forming a timeline.
     - user should be able to use "on" instruction to understand what's going on in the system
+  - Error Tracking for embed.js
+    - Know where exactly it’s failing if it does.

+- Improved Demo
   - Seeding might be done for team event so that such an example is also available readily in index.html

-- Embed Only navigation Restriction
-  - If website owner links the booking page directly for an event, should the user be able to go to events-listing page using back button ?
+- Dev Experience/Ease of Installation
   - Do we need a one liner(like `window.dataLayer.push`) to inform SDK of something even if snippet is not yet on the page but would be there e.g. through GTM it would come late on the page ?
 - Might be better to pass all configuration using a single base64encoded query param to booking page.
-- Error Tracking for embed.js
-  - Know where exactly it’s failing if it does.
+- Embed Code Generator

-- UI Config
+- UI Config Features
-  - Theme switch dynamically
+  - Theme switch dynamically - If user switches the theme on website, he should be able to do it on embed.
   - Text Color
     - Brand color
     - At some places Text is colored by using the color specific tailwind class. e.g. `text-gray-400` is the color of disabled date.
 He has 2 options, If user wants to customize that